Trivaris/Trivnix/README.md

     - If `--reboot` is set, the installer will automatically reboot upon completion of installation.

+    - The disko version is taken from `flake.lock` to keep installations reproducible.

 ## Usage
 - Update flake inputs with `nix flake update`.
 - Rebuild the system with `sudo nixos-rebuild switch --flake .#<hostname>`.